yehonatanke/AncientHeb_Converter/README.md

 5. **End Program or Perform Another Conversion:**
    - Decide whether to end the program or perform another conversion.

-## Author

-This program is authored by yehonatanke.

 ## Functions